-What a strange past couple of years of life, and travel.
-Over the past few months our family explored the wide open spaces of our home state instead of wandering afar.
+Over the past couple of summers our family explored the wide open spaces of our home state instead of wandering afar.
 We always love Colorado in the summer.
 So, the past couple of years just gave us the best excuse ever to enjoy where we live.
 Vail in Colorado is our hometown.
 In 2020 and 2021 Vail summer was busy.
 But it was very different from usual.
-In 2022 it is going to look more like previous years with events in full swing, and possibly even busier.
+In 2023 it is bigger and better than ever with events in full swing.
+And thanks to a snowy winter and wet spring even greener than ever.
+This wet and green start to summer also means that wildflowers will be brighter than ever, and rivers are running higher than ever.

 Header image courtesy Town of Vail and Jack Affleck.